 A decorated wartime cavalry officer whose life took a historic turn as the father of a future queen.

-Bruce Shand’s story is one of duty, survival, and an unexpected proximity to royalty.
-Commissioned into the British Army’s 12th Royal Lancers, he served with distinction in France during the Second World War, where he was awarded the Military Cross for his courage.
-His war took a dramatic turn in 1942 when he was captured during the Battle of Gazala and spent three years as a prisoner of war.
-After the war, he built a quiet life as a wine merchant, known for his old-fashioned charm and integrity.
-His personal life, however, would eventually captivate the nation.
-His daughter, Camilla, first met Prince Charles in the 1970s, beginning a long and complex relationship that culminated in their marriage in 2005.
-Shand lived to see his daughter become the Duchess of Cornwall, a poised and supportive figure who would one day be Queen Consort.
+Bruce Shand received the Military Cross for courage while serving with the 12th Royal Lancers in France during the Second World War.
+He was captured during the Battle of Gazala in 1942 and spent three years as a prisoner of war.
+After the war, he built a quiet life as a wine merchant.
+His daughter Camilla married Prince Charles in 2005.
+Shand lived to see his daughter become the Duchess of Cornwall.
 He remained a deeply private man, a steadfast anchor for his family through decades of public scrutiny.

 1901–1927